 This cute, stumpy, red lighthouse is a recognizable Wisconsin landmark.
 Kenosha is home to two lighthouses, North Pier Light and Southport Lighthouse.
 North Pier Light stands at 50 feet tall and was built in 1906.

-North Pier Light is still an active operational lighthouse and serves the Kenosha Harbor.
-North Pier Light is home to the Kenosha Lighthouse Studio.
+North Pier Light is still an active operational lighthouse that serves the Kenosha Harbor and is home to the Kenosha Lighthouse Studio.
 Though this lighthouse is small, it remarkably has a community-based art gallery inside.
-Between late spring and summer artists work inside, so be sure to check it out.
+Between late spring and summer, artists work inside, so be sure to check it out.

 4. Wisconsin Point Lighthouse

-Visit Lake Superior and you’ll find Wisconsin Point Lighthouse.
+Visit Lake Superior, where you’ll find Wisconsin Point Lighthouse.
 The lighthouse is right on the border between Wisconsin and Minnesota.
 Also known as Superior Entry Lighthouse, it sits right on Wisconsin Point.

 Photographers enjoy heading to Wisconsin Point at sunset, where you can get beautiful silhouette photos.